 - Trip Cancellation

 No one wants to face this eventuality, but trips do get canceled and vacations postponed.
-If it is due to a reason that is covered by Bermuda travel insurance—such as your flight getting cancelled due to bad weather—your trip costs will get reimbursed.
+If it is due to a reason that is covered by Bermuda travel insurance—such as your flight getting canceled due to bad weather—your trip costs will get reimbursed.
 Nothing is worse than paying upfront for hotel and air travel and watching your plans fall through the night before departure.

 - Medical Coverage